What to Expect

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing an Equipment Operator role report to Class “A” Technical School at Fort Leonard Wood, MO, for 11 weeks.
+Upon completion of initial training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing an Equipment Operator role report to Class “A” Technical School at Fort Leonard Wood, MO, for 11 weeks.
 Here, you will develop a working knowledge of basic construction skills and theories required for work as an Equipment Operator.

 After you’ve completed your schooling, you’ll be assigned to a Naval Mobile (NMCB) or Amphibious Construction Battalion (ACB), and may rotate between homeport and overseas locations, where additional training may be provided.